 Is my project eligible for a grant?

-Any place of Christian worship within the historic bounds of Wiltshire, to include Swindon can apply for a grant.
+Any place of Christian worship within Wiltshire, including Swindon, can apply for a grant.
 Any application from churches or chapels outside Wiltshire will be rejected.

 Does my place of worship have to be a subscriber to the Trust?